pglombardo/PasswordPusher/README.md

 _or_

-→ Run your own instance with one command: `docker run -d -p "5100:5100" pglombardo/pwpush:latest` then go to http://localhost:5100
+→ Run your own instance with `docker run -d -p "5100:5100" pglombardo/pwpush:latest` or a [production ready setup with a database & SSL/TLS](https://github.com/pglombardo/PasswordPusher/tree/master/containers/docker/all-in-one).

 _or_